1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 If you’ve been visiting 1Lumen on a regular basis, you know that we review most of the available Olight flashlights (and headlamps, and lanterns, and special lights, and desk lights etc.). lol.

 But this time it’s something that really excites me.
 And that’s the Olight Marauder Mini.
-And since I reviewed the Olight Marauder 2, its bigger brother with 14,000 lumens, I just couldn’t pass this one.
+And since I reviewed the Olight Marauder 2, its bigger brother with 14,000 lumens, I couldn’t pass this one.

-Anyway, let’s just right in!
+Anyway, let’s jump right in!

 Package quality.